rdagumampan/elasticsearch-windows-server-cookbook/net-c#-service-demo.md

+#### Serilog/ElasticSearch Strucutured Logging

+The fastest way to the reap full benefits of ES in your .NET service is starting logging responsibly and use Serilog.
+Serilog is a structured logging framework where log carries structured contextual information or payload.
+This is not tutorial on Serilog, instead I advise you start reading [Serilog Wiki](https://github.com/serilog/serilog).

+#### HellWorldELK

-1. Create console app C# project
+1. Create a console app C# project

 2. Add the following packages